On your Sea-to-Sky Highway road trip, plan a stop to hike in Garibaldi Provincial Park. (Photo: Alamy)

 Garibaldi Provincial Park

-North of Squamish, deeper into the wilderness, you’ll drive past Garibaldi Provincial Park.
+On your road trip from Vancouver as you head north of Squamish, deeper into the wilderness, you’ll drive past Garibaldi Provincial Park.
 It’s a massive park, east of the highway, that includes the haunting Elfin Lakes, Garibaldi Lake, Panorama Ridge, wildflowers galore (come springtime) and a wealth of natural wonders and backcountry trails that would take months to explore in their entirety.

 Just south of Whistler, Brandywine Falls Provincial Park and Brandywine Falls (230 feet) serve up an awesome display of nature’s raw water power while also affording some pretty spectacular hiking and mountain biking opportunities.
 Plus, you’ll have the chance to snap unbelievably picturesque waterfall photos for your Instagram collection.